-From meats to sweets, from snacks to drinks, here are a few unique foods you’ll find among the stands at The Markets at Shrewsbury.
+From meats to sweets, from snacks to drinks, here are a few unique farmers market foods you’ll find at the Markets at Shrewsbury in Central Pennsylvania.

 Unsuspecting Produce Colors

 We know that fruits and vegetables are important because they encourage us to “eat a variety of colors.”
 But at your local farmers’ market, you may find that the produce comes in some unique colors.
 Discovering staple produce in new and exciting colors is a great way to get the kids interested at mealtime.
 So, be on the lookout for purple carrots, orange cauliflower, green tomatoes, or maybe even a yellow watermelon.

 What is A Turducken?

 This mythical turducken is a unique farmers’ market food that is popular around the winter holidays.
 In fact, Turducken has become a Thanksgiving dinner essential to folks in central Pennsylvania.
 A Turducken is a deboned chicken stuffed into a deboned duck which is then stuffed into a deboned turkey.
 It also includes stuffing added between the layers of meat.

-From German descent (its real name is Bienerstuck), Beehive Cake is a staple of Amish baking.
+From German descent (its real name is Bienerstuck), Amish Beehive Cake is a staple of Amish baking.
 Two layers of yellow cake or coffee cake are filled with a custard cream and the entire cake is topped with a caramel and walnut glaze.
 It translates to delicious!